nodejs/node/doc/api/process.md

 }

 const resource = new SomeResource();
-// no .catch or .then on resource.loaded for at least a turn
+// No .catch or .then on resource.loaded for at least a turn
 ```

 In this example case, it is possible to track the rejection as a developer error